TRUMBULL SHOPPING PARK

 Trumbull, Connecticut

-Developed by Connecticut's Jack Frouge, the 2-level retail facility encompassed approximately 750,000 leasable square feet and housed fifty-seven stores and services.
-At its north end was a 3-level (243,000 square foot) E.J.
+The 2-level retail facility encompassed approximately 750,000 leasable square feet and housed fifty-seven stores and services.
+At its north end was a 2-level (164,000 square foot) E.J.
 Korvette discount mart.
 This store held its grand opening November 20, 1963.
-There was a Korvettes Food Center on its lower level, as well as an adjacent Korvettes Furniture & Carpet store.
+Beneath Korvettes was a (41,000 square foot) Korvettes Food Center.
+An adjacent Korvettes Furniture & Carpet Center welcomed first customers on February 10, 1964.

-Charter mall tenants included Moony's Sporting Goods, Thom McAn Shoes, Lofts Candy, Marcelino's Barber Shop, Stuarts Ladies' Ready-to-Wear, Arthur's For Men, Miles Shoes, Bond Clothes, a 2-level F.W.
-Woolworth 5 & 10 and the first SupeRx Drugs in New England.
+Charter mall tenants included Moony's Sporting Goods, Thom McAn Shoes, Lofts Candy, Marcelino's Barber Shop, Stuarts Ladies' Ready-to-Wear, Arthur's For Men, Miles Shoes, Bond Clothes, the first SupeRx Drugs store in New England and 2-level (41,000 square foot) F.W.
+Woolworth 5 & 10.
 These stores were in operation by June 1964.

 The south end of the complex was anchored by a 3-level (220,000 square foot), Bridgeport-based D.M.
 Read, which was dedicated September 12, 1964.
 The mall's parking area included a kiddie ride area and freestanding United Artists Trumbull Theatre.
 This venue showed its first feature in December 1965.